TeachBooks/Nested-Books/README.md

     ![Commit in GitHub Desktop](figures/GitHub_desktop_commit.png)

     You can see it points to a specific commit, this is the version which will show up in your parent repository.
+You can also open the repository, this allows you to make changes later on.

 ```
 ````